Hours of Operation

 Tuition Fees & Payment Plans

 - The School offers three payment plan options for the payment of tuition and other mandatory fees: Annual, Instalment and Monthly.
-Details of the tuition and mandatory amounts owing and due dates are outlined in the Tuition and Mandatory Fee table herein.
+Details of the tuition and mandatory amounts owing and due dates are outlined in the Tuition and Mandatory Fee table within the Financial Guide.

 New Student Fee and Deposit: